scmmmh/metadata-tutorial/source/filter_transform_data/filter/basic_filters.rst

         print(record.type)
     print(count)

-If you look at the code, the only interesting change in the code is the definition of the :code:`fltr` variable, which here is defined as an equal filter.
+If you look at the code, the only interesting change is the definition of the :code:`fltr` variable, which here is defined as an equal filter.
 We use the list format to specify the field to fetch from the record for comparison, because if we just used the string notation, there would be no "." in the string, and it would not be recognised as a dotted path.

-If you run the cell, you will see that now we only get 101 image records.
+If you run the cell, you will see that we now get 101 image records.
 We could also flip this around to show anything but the image records, by replacing the :code:`'eq'` with :code:`'neq'` in the filter.
 Try it out and see what the result looks like.

 Filtering by completeness
 -------------------------